Top 10 survival tips

 2) Stay cool and make a plan

-When you realise you’re in trouble, whether its immediately such as in a boat wreck, or you’ve wondered to far into the wilderness and lost your way, DON’T PANIC.
+When you realize you’re in trouble, whether it’s immediately such as in a boat wreck, or you’ve wandered too far into the wilderness and lost your way, DON’T PANIC.

 Not thinking straight can set you on the wrong path or confuse your priorities.
 Take a deep breath and assess your situation.
 Make a plan of what you should do first and don’t rush or lose your cool, if you think straight you can formulate the most effective plan and thus the best chance to survive.